madslundt/NetCoreMicroservicesSample/README.md

 ![Microservices architecture](microservices_architecture.png "Microservices archivecture")

-The architecture shows that there is one public Api (Api gateway).
+The architecture shows that there is one public API (API gateway).
 This is accessible for the clients.

 Next is the GraphQL service.
-The GraphQL resolves to one or more micro service(s) via HTTP Rest.
+The GraphQL resolves to one or more micro services via HTTP Rest.

-Each micro service has its own API that is only accessible from the Public API or GraphQL.
-Each micro service can have one or more database (mssql, postgres, etc.).
-That also means the micro services are decoupled from other micro services.
+Each micro service hosts its own API that is only accessible via the Public API or GraphQL.
+Each micro service are within its own domain and have directly access to its own dependencies such as databases, stores, etc. This also means that a micro service can have zero, one or more database (mssql, postgres, mongo, etc.).
+All these dependencies are not accessible for other micro services.
+In fact micro services are decoupled from each other.
-Micro services are event based which means they can publish or subscribe to any events.
-By doing so one or more micro services can publish an event which can be received by one or more micro services unknown for the publisher(s).
+Micro services are event based which means they can publish, send or subscribe to any events or commands.
+By doing so one or more micro services can publish an event which can be received by one or more micro services unknown for the publisher.

+Events are used when something has happened (eg. when a user was created the event could be called UserCreated).

+Commands are used to do something right away.
+These are used quite rarely or often not even used.

+*Try to use events as these are doesn't require a micro service to know what should happen with other services*

 RabbitMQ is used for publish/subscribe in order to deliver a message to multiple consumers.
+Outbox has also been added to make sure we save the messages before they are published via RabbitMQ (in case RabbitMQ is not running or they just can't be published).
+Outbox is set up to MongoDB.

 ## Structure